shinbeann/1D-PAL/README.md

-Project PAL (Personalised A.I Lover) is a generative AI dating simulator.
+Project PAL is a generative AI dating simulator.